callstack/repack/README.md

 - Build your application for production using XCode/Android Studio/Gradle/Fastlane or whichever tool you use.
 - Develop your application by starting development server with `npx react-native webpack-start`.
-- Create JavaScript bundle only by running `npx react-native webpack-bundle`.
+- Create JavaScript bundle only by running `npx react-native webpack-bundle --entry-file index.js --bundle-output ./dist/index.bundle --dev=false`.
-- Create JavaScript bundle or start development server with Webpack CLI by running `npx webpack-cli -c webpack.config.js`.
+- Create JavaScript bundle or start development server with Webpack CLI by running `PLATFORM=(ios|android) npx webpack-cli -c webpack.config.js`.

 ## Documentation